-When you imagine the stock market, don’t think of it as walking into a store and buying an item with a price tag and a set price.
-Think of it like an actual market place, where there are many competing businesses and everyone there is fighting for the best deal with shop owners who are ready to make you a deal.
-This is similar to the kind of negotiation that takes place in the stock market.
+When you imagine the stock market or a cryptocurrency exchange, don’t think of it as walking into a store and buying an item with a price tag and a set price.
+Think of them like an actual market place, where there are many competing businesses and everyone there is fighting for the best deal with shop owners who are ready to make you a deal.
+This is similar to the kind of negotiation that takes place in financial markets.
 The listed price or value is just a place to begin negotiations.

 There are two major differences between market orders and limit orders.
 Market orders are executed quickly at the market price.
 For limits, on the other hand, it is only when the price meets the conditions of the order does the limit order get processed.
 Let’s talk about what that means for both kinds of orders.

 An investor uses a market order when they just want to get a hold of a specific stock or security as fast as possible.
 That means they will have to pay the current asking price or more depending on the actual time the sale closes.

 Limit orders do not execute immediately but only go through when set conditions are met.
 The conditions of a limit order are set by the buyer in the case of a limit order to buy; by the owner in the case of a limit order to sell.
 So with limits, there is a maximum purchase price or a minimum sale price which will only be active in the future, but no sale takes place at the time of the order.

 Why place an Order?